freezeflowai/hvac-pm-platform/replit.md

 ## Overview

-This project is a preventive maintenance scheduling application designed for HVAC/R contractors.
-Its primary purpose is to streamline the management of client contracts, schedule maintenance visits, and track parts inventory.
-The application aims to enhance productivity and data organization through a dashboard that provides an overview of overdue maintenance, upcoming schedules, and completed work.
-The business vision is to provide a robust tool for contractors to efficiently manage their maintenance operations, reduce downtime, and improve client satisfaction.
+This project is a preventive maintenance scheduling application for HVAC/R contractors.
+It aims to streamline client contract management, schedule maintenance visits, and track parts inventory.
+The application provides a dashboard for overdue maintenance, upcoming schedules, and completed work, enhancing productivity and data organization.
+The business vision is to offer a robust tool for efficient maintenance operations, reduced downtime, and improved client satisfaction.

 ## User Preferences